Organ console: Organization of console controls

 The layout of an organ console is not standardized, but most organs follow historic conventions for the country and style of organ, so that the layout of stops and pistons is broadly predictable.
 The stops controlling each division (see Keyboards) are grouped together.
-Within these, the standard arrangement is for the lowest sounding stops (32′ or 16′) to be placed at the bottom of the columns, with the higher pitched stops placed above this, (8′ 4′, 2′, 2′, etc.); the mixtures are placed above this (II, III, V, etc.).
+Within these, the standard arrangement is for the lowest sounding stops (32 ft or 16 ft) to be placed at the bottom of the columns, with the higher pitched stops placed above this, (8 ft 4 ft, 22/3 ft, 2 ft, etc.); the mixtures are placed above this (II, III, V, etc.).
 The stops controlling the reed ranks are placed collectively above these in the same order as above, often with the stop engraving in red.
 In a horizontal row of stop tabs, a similar arrangement would be applied left to right rather than bottom to top.
 Among stops of the same pitch, louder stops are generally placed below softer ones (so an Open Diapason would be placed towards the bottom and a Dulciana towards the top), but this is less predictable since it depends on the exact stops available and the space available to arrange stop knobs.

 Thus, an example stop configuration for a Great division may look like this:

 The standard position for these columns of stops (assuming drawknobs are used) is for the Choir or Positive division to be on the outside of the player's right, with the Great nearer the center of the console and the music rest.
 On the left hand side, the Pedal division is on the outside, with the Swell to the inside.
 Other divisions can be placed on either side, depending on the amount of space available.
 Manual couplers and octave extensions are placed either within the stop knobs of the divisions that they control, or grouped together above the uppermost manual.
 The pistons, if present, are placed directly under the manual they control.

 To be more historically accurate, organs built along historical models will often use older schemes for organizing the keydesk controls.